Why is there no 100% Grass-fed Pork?

 Want to know more about how we raise pastured pork?
 Here are the details.

-Because pigs are not ruminants, they require a higher quality of forage than cows or sheep, and they also require shade and supplemental feed.
-This makes it much more of a chore to move pigs than other types of livestock, but we feel it is worth it both to keep the pigs eating fresh grass and to keep the land healthy.
+Because pigs are not ruminants, they require a higher quality of forage than cows or sheep, and they also require shade.
+Supplemental feed of some sort is also “required”.
+It is possible for some pigs to survive solely on grasses, roots, and other stuff they find in a pasture, but their growth rate is so slow we would need to charge $20/lb for the meat from the super long grow-out period.
+These extra requirements makes it much more of a chore to move pigs than other types of livestock, but we feel it is worth it both to keep the pigs eating fresh grass and to keep the land healthy.

 In the fall of 2016 we rotated them along the edge of a section of woods, but we were unhappy with the amount of rooting they did.
 A number of management challenges arose and our rotation was too slow (meaning the pigs spent too long on each piece of ground).
 They rooted very heavily and some of the trees they dug around will either die or be stunted for years.
 Parking pigs in the woods has a certain appeal, but if the goal is thriving trees in a few years time, doing this is a bad idea.
 On the whole it was a valuable learning experience and we were cautious enough in our allocation of land that they didn’t affect a large area or a great number of trees.
 The current plans calls for moving the pigs straight from pasture into their winter housing situation.